offsideswap/black/docs/peggy/Peggy-Flows.md

 - Once enough relayers have signed off on this Oracle Claim on cosmos, then pegged assets are minted on cosmos to the recipient.

-4. Cosmos Native Pegged Asset on Ethereum Being Transferred Back to Blackchain
+4. Cosmos Native Pegged Asset on Ethereum Being Transferred Back to Offsideswap
-- A user sends a burn tx on ethereum to the BridgeBank contract specifying the token address, the amount of tokens to send, and the desired address of the blackchain recipient.
+- A user sends a burn tx on ethereum to the BridgeBank contract specifying the token address, the amount of tokens to send, and the desired address of the offsideswap recipient.
 This TX emits an ethereum event with all of these data fields.
 ```
 event LogBurn(
     address _from,